FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/toolbar.md

 If there are any issues or warnings present in your current project that might result in a build failure or app crash, they will be displayed in this section.
 You can click this option to view a short description of each issue and navigate to the place where you can fix the issue by clicking on the respective issue.

+Errors prevent your app from compiling and running.
+These must be resolved in order to run the app.
+They can be due to missing actions, errors in custom code, incorrect data types, and so on.

+Warnings, while not preventing compilation, indicate potential issues such as incorrect rules setup or performance problems.
+Although it's possible to ignore warnings, addressing them can enhance the quality of your app and prevent future issues.

 ![Warning-and-errors.avif](imgs/Warning-and-errors.avif)

 ## 10. Branching